arthurkowskii/Atom/plan.md

 ---

 ## Interaction model
-- **Idle motion:** shells rotate slowly; inner/outer direction alternates for visual rhythm.
+- **Idle motion:** electrons orbit smoothly; orbital direction alternates per shell for visual rhythm.
 - **Hover:** focusing an electron gently enlarges it and **pauses its shell** until hover ends.
 - **Drag:** an electron can be dragged off its path and **snaps back** on release with a smooth, spring-like return.
-- **Tether effect:** while dragging, show a modern “gooey” connection between the electron and its shell; disappears when reattached.
 - **Click:** a short, intentional click on an electron **navigates** to its project page (no navigation on long-press/drag).

 > All concrete values (sizes, speeds, durations, easing) belong in a **config file**, not here.